-Global Girls turned 18 January 18, 2018
+Global Girls turned 18 January 18, 2018 by Leslye Logan

 In January, 2018 Global Girls, Inc. celebrated 18 years of incorporation.
-The anniversary celebration took place at the Lagunitas Brewing Company, 2607 West 17th street in Chicago and was a fun time for all including the global girls, a board member, parents, staff, supporters, and the hostess and staff at Lagunitas.
+The anniversary celebration took place at the Lagunitas Brewing Company, 2607 West 17th street in Chicago and was a fun time for all.

 As the evening began, the girls enjoyed watching themselves and Global Girls from past years' performances on the "big screen".
 They laughed, snacked, and elaborated on some events to others who had not participated in a particular event.
 They scanned through pages and pages of photos and videos on the drive, seeing themselves "in action" dancing, singing, performing spoken word, doing volunteer and community work, and collaborating with girls in other cities and countries.
 They enjoyed observing their younger selves in videos at camp, at sleepovers, parties, and celebrations.
 They were having a grand time with themselves and then guests arrived.
-The 15/17 girls there that evening, ages 5-16, immediately snapped into gear with only one directive given from a teacher leader.
-"It's time!"
+The 17 girls there that evening, ages 5-16, immediately snapped into gear with only one directive from a teacher leader, "It's time!"

-They quickly tidied their table areas, gathered themselves, took a deep breath, and welcomed the guests.
-They thanked them for coming, told them who Global Girls are, what they do, who belongs, and began sharing, in a sentence or two, why they were each so grateful for being a Global Girl, a GG4L, a Global Girl For Life!
+They quickly tidied their table areas, gathered themselves, took a few deep breaths, and welcomed the guests.
+They thanked them for coming, told them a bit of Global Girls history, what the organization does and who the participants are.
+Then, they began sharing, in a sentence or two, why they were each so grateful for being a Global Girl, a GG4L (Global Girl For Life).